Full Measure (Breaking Bad): Plot

-As Walt is leaving his home to kill Gale, Victor arrives and informs him of a chemical leak at the lab.
+As Walt is leaving his home to kill Gale, Victor arrives and claims there is a chemical leak at the lab.
 Walt suspects a setup but is forced to go with Victor.
 Upon arriving at the laundromat, Walt sees Mike, confirming his suspicions.
-Pleading for his life, Walt offers to cook for free and take them to Jesse.
-Mike, upon hearing this, demands Jesse's location, but Walt says he needs to call him and set up a meeting.
-Walt calls Jesse, who is sitting in the darkened laser tag building about to smoke meth.
-Jesse asks "Did you do it?"
-Walt frantically tells Jesse he is about to be killed.
-He urges Jesse to reach Gale and kill him first.
-Victor and Mike wrestle the phone away and when Walt quotes Gale's address to them, they realize what he has asked Jesse to do.
-Victor hurriedly leaves; Mike stays with Walt and attempts to warn Gale, but Gale fails to notice his phone ringing.
-Jesse arrives at Gale's house and pulls a gun on him.
-Gale pleads for his life, but a tearful and shaking Jesse reluctantly pulls the trigger.
+Pleading for his life, Walt offers to give them Jesse.
+Mike demands Jesse's location, but Walt says he needs to call him and set up a meeting.
+When Jesse answers the call, Walt tells Jesse to kill Gale before Victor and Mike can wrestle the phone away from him.
+When Walt quotes Gale's address to them, they realize what he has told Jesse to do.
+Victor hurriedly leaves; Mike stays with Walt and attempts to warn Gale, but Gale does not notice his phone ringing.
+Jesse arrives at Gale's apartment and pulls a gun on him.
+Gale begs for his life, but a tearful and shaking Jesse reluctantly pulls the trigger.